 Summer Raspberry Cake

-This summer Raspberry Cake recipe is bursting with raspberries to give you a lush floral-smelling loaf that’s moist and sweet and a lovely shade of pale pink.
-It’s a simple cake recipe for an informal dessert with friends or a decadent treat with your morning coffee or tea.
+This summer Raspberry Cake recipe is a lemon raspberry loaf cake that’s lush, floral-smelling, moist and sweet, and a delicate pale pink color.
+It’s a tried and true loaf cake recipe for an informal dessert with friends or a decadent treat with your morning coffee or tea.

 Except for those mischievous raspberry seeds, making this summer raspberry cake recipe is an absolute delight.
 Don’t worry, though, they’re the only challenge in this recipe.
 Everything else is a piece of cake!